 Felony Misdemeanor: An early minstrel quest requires you to help a hobbit seek revenge on those who have stolen his lunch.
 You later write and perform a ballad about it.

 Four Races: Hobbits, elves, men and dwarves.
 Each race is further divided based on background (Men can come from Rohan, Gondor, the Dale, or Bree, for instance), but this is entirely cosmetic.
+All the races except Dwarves come in both male and female varieties (Dwarves are exclusively male), but again this is entirely cosmetic (though more apparent than origin, which only shows up as an optional title).

 Flashback: The "Session Play" mechanic, which allows you witness events from the past, while playing as another character.
 Some Session Plays feature characters and events made up by the developers, but from Moria and forward, you will also see Session Plays that display characters and events straight from the books, that normally would be unavailable to the players; The release of the Balrog of Moria, the last stand of Balin's Company in the Chamber of Mazarbul, and Aragorn's first meeting with Gandalf, as some examples.
+The sessions where you play as Boromir are hilarious ( until they turn tragic) due to the insight provided into just exactly what Boromir thinks of his traveling companions.

 Foregone Conclusion: While players get to interact with the members of the Fellowship, the only explanation for their mission in-game is that it is "of great importance" and that "it will decide the fate of Middle-Earth".